We Must Preserve Hubble given its Unique Complementarity to Webb, Roman, and Euclid: Abstract

 \section{Abstract}

-In this paper, we present a simple but compelling argument, focusing on galaxy science, for preserving the main imagers and operational modes of the Hubble Space Telescope (HST) for as long as is technically feasible.
-The James Webb Space Telescope (JWST), fully operational since summer 2022, was designed to explore the epochs of First Light, Galaxy Assembly, and Super Massive Black Hole (SMBH) growth, and has been doing so in spectacular detail at wavelengths 0.9--28 \mum.
-HST was designed to work well in the 0.1--1.6 \mum\ wavelength range.
-While its primary (and only original) goal was to measure the Hubble constant, $H_0$, to within 10\%, it has done so today to within a few \%.
-HST's unique UV--optical performance has fundamentally contributed to our understanding of Galaxy Assembly and the Cosmic Star Formation History (CSFH).
-While star-formation started at redshifts z\cge 10--13, when the universe was less than 300--500 Myr old, the CSFH did not peak until z$\simeq$1.9 (i.e., about 10 Gyr ago), and has steadily declined since that time.
-Hence, at least half of all stars in the universe formed in the era where HST provides its {\bf unique rest-frame UV view of unobscured young, massive stars tracing cosmic star-formation.} By rendering a subset of the 556.3 hours of available HST images in 12 filters of the Hubble Ultra Deep Field (HUDF) in an appropriate mix of colors, we illustrate the unique capabilities of HST for galaxy science emphasizing that rest-frame UV--optical wavelength range.
-We then contrast this with the 52.7 publicly available hours of JWST/NIRCam images in 8 filters of the same HUDF area from the JADES project, rendering these at the redder near-IR wavelengths to illustrate the unique capabilities of JWST to detect older stellar populations at higher redshifts, as well as very dusty stellar populations and Active Galactic Nuclei (AGN). \footnote{ These HST+JWST PDF images may be too big for overleaf or astroph.
-Please view their full resolution PDF files on:\\ \url{http://www.asu.edu/clas/hst/www/jwst2024/windhorst_HST_SeniorReview2024_v4.pdf} .} HST uniquely probes (unobscured) young, hot, massive stars in galaxies, while JWST reveals more advanced stages of older stellar populations, as well as relatively short-lived phases where galaxies produce and shed a lot of dust from intense star-formation, and the very high redshift universe (z \cge 10--11) not accessible by HST. {\bf We conclude that HST and JWST are \emph{highly complementary} facilities that took decades to build to ensure decades of operation.
-To maximize return on investment on both HST and JWST, ways will need to be found to operate HST imaging instruments in all relevant modes for as long as possible into the JWST mission.}
+We present compelling arguments --- focusing on galaxy science --- for preserving the main imagers and operational modes of the Hubble Space Telescope (HST) for as long as is technically feasible, to assure maximum complementarity to the James Webb Space Telescope (JWST), Roman, and Euclid.
+HST was designed to work well over the 0.1--1.6 \mum\ wavelength range, and its unique UV--optical performance has fundamentally contributed to our understanding of galaxy assembly and the Cosmic Star Formation History (CSFH).
+While star-formation started at redshifts $z \gtrsim 10$, when the universe was less than 500 Myr old, the CSFH did not peak until $z \simeq 1.9$ (\ie about 10 Gyr ago), and has steadily declined since that time.
+Hence, at least half of all stars in the universe formed {\it in the last 10 Gyrs} where {\bf HST provides its unique rest-frame UV view of unobscured young, massive stars tracing cosmic star-formation, as well as unobscured Active Galactic Nuclei (AGN).} HST thus uniquely probes (unobscured) young, hot, massive stars and AGN in galaxies, while JWST, Euclid and Roman reveal more advanced stages of older stellar populations, as well as relatively short-lived phases where galaxies produce and shed a lot of dust from intense star-formation, dusty AGN, and the very high redshift universe ($z \gtrsim 10$) not accessible by HST. {\bf HST is thus \emph{highly complementary} to these other facilities, all of which took decades to build to ensure decades of operation.
+To maximize return on investment in these facilities, ways will need to be found to operate HST imaging instruments in all relevant modes for as long as possible into the JWST and Roman missions.}